Georg Naumann: Biography

 Here they built their first log cabin, later they built a second cabin near House River.

 In their first Canadian winter Naumann's and Hinsche's living conditions were dramatic.
 They suffered from hunger and severe frost (frostbite).
 Boat trips on the unpredictable Athabasca River nearly ended in disaster.
 Once Max Hinsche was suffering from a dangerous gunshot wound when Naumann together with Indians of Plains Cree (Paskwa Wi Iniwak) was able to save his companion's life.
 After the first winter they parted from each other for economic reasons.
 Naumann started his own way of life near Athabasca River 10 km downstream.
 In the summer months he lived on fishing, hunting and growing of arable crop, in winter on being a trapper and selling skins.
 He ran a trap line of up to a hundred kilometers.

 Naumann's Canadian citizenship was documented in 1938.

 Naumann was not married.
-He had 15 children in several intimate relations, who were descended from the French family line Cardinal.
+He had 15 children in several intimate relations, who were descended from the Plains Cree family line Cardinal.
 After the separation from the women he brought up five of his children as a single father in his log cabin in Pelican Portage: George, Hazel, Garry, Rose Mary and Jerry Naumann.
 Naumann died on June 6, 1978, at the age of 76 years in Athabasca, Canada – without ever returning to Germany.
 He is buried in the cemetery in Athabasca.